citadelict/devops-project/AUTOMATE-INFRASTRUCTURE-WITH-IAC-USING-TERRAFORM-PART-2/project_17.md

-* Don't forget to terraform destroy the resources to avoid cost.  `tf destroy -auto-approve`
+* Don't forget to terraform destroy the resources to avoid cost.  `terraform destroy -auto-approve`